dezcalimese/dezcalimese/README.md

 ### Hi there 👋

-I am currently a freelancing blockchain developer.
+I am currently a CTO at a web3 startup.
 I am also a cryptocurrency research analyst at a decentralized autonomous organization.

 ## Blockchain Development (EVM)
 - Solidity